Long Term Care

 Think about this as you decide how much Long Term Care insurance to buy.

-Assisted living may or may not be your preference, but the average cost is far less.
-Currently it’s about $120 per day.
+Assisted living may or may not be your preference, but the average cost is way less.
+Currently it’s around $130 per day, give or take.

 And you can change your mind at any time, day by day.